Injured in a Target in Atlanta, GA? We Can Help

 1275 Caroline St NE, Atlanta, GA 30307-2705

 Most Target slip and fall accidents are not the victim’s fault.
-You should not be financially responsible for the injuries you suffered.
+You should not be financially responsible for the injuries you suffered at Target.
 The company should be held accountable and pay for the physical and financial harm it caused you.